alizraksi/sorva/README.md

 To calculate our P-value, the output of the first command becomes the -f parameter of the following command:

-    python sorva-stats.py -f 0.0023961661341853034 --n1 10 --s1 3
+    python sorva-stats.py -f 0.0023961661341853034 -n 10 -s 3 -c 1

+The -c parameter = 1 indicates that all of the individuals were unrelated to each other.
 The resulting number is the nominal P-value, which we have to correct for multiple testing.
 A simple but conservative method is the Bonferroni correction, where we multiply the P-value by the number of genes we had sequenced:

     P-value = 1.63029317901e-06 * 24000 = 0.0391